ronancpl/HeavenMS/README.md

 In this project, many gameplay-wise issues generated from either the original WZ files and the server source have been partially or completely solved.
 Considering the use of the provided edited WZ's and server-side wz.xml files should be of the greatest importance when dealing with this instance of server source, in order to perceive it at it's full potential.
 My opinion, though!

+- In other case, as fallback from the provided ones, consider using **whole clean set**.
+Selecting part of the provided ones to play pretty much *may eventually* lead to unexpected issues.

 The main objective of this project is to try as best as possible to recreate what once was the original MapleStory v83, while adding up some flavors that spices up the gameplay.
 In other words, aim to get the best of the MapleStory of that era.

 ---